 Train Muscle Groups Twice Per Week

-According to a 2016 meta-analysis by Brad Shoenfeld, training a muscle 2-3x per week saw more muscle growth than training only 1x.
+According to a 2016 meta-analysis by Brad Schoenfeld, training a muscle 2-3x per week saw more muscle growth than training only 1x.

-That’s why for these major muscle groups like chest, shoulders, and back, you want to train them at least twice per week since they’re recover typically after 48 hours of rest.
+That’s why for major muscle groups like the chest, shoulders, and back, you want to train them at least twice per week since they typically recover after ~2 rest days.

 How long did Tom Hardy train for Warrior?

+It took Tom Hardy about three months to build is Warrior physique.
 What’s interesting about Tom Hardy’s training is that he didn’t need to just look like an MMA fighter, he needed to move and react like one too.
 Because of this, he took it seriously and trained sometimes 8 hours a day for 7 straight days.
-This kind of routine went on for 10 weeks at a time.

 How heavy was Tom Hardy in Warrior?